Potent Voice: Vocal ‘Special Effects’

 – whose ethereal vocals added so much to the soundtrack of Twin Peaks, experienced an increase in her range from three octaves to four after working on the music for the show.
 The implication was that it was the extreme breathiness of the performance that led to this unexpected benefit.

-Your voice is the product of the interaction of your breath with the muscles of your mouth and throat, and as my Feldenkrais students know, exploring unfamiliar muscular activity can lead to unexpected gains in both mobility and ability.
-When I first wrote this article the inspiration came after playing with vocal fry for a whole afternoon in preparation for an upcoming workshop, and later discovering a dramatic increase in ease and volume while singing a song I did not usually find easy to perform without a warm-up.
+Your voice is the product of the interaction of your breath with the musculo-fascial of your mouth and throat, and as my Feldenkrais students know, exploring unfamiliar muscular activity can lead to unexpected gains in both self-awareness and capability.
+When I first wrote this article the inspiration came after playing with vocal fry for a whole afternoon in preparation for an upcoming workshop, and later discovering a dramatic increase in ease and volume while singing a song I did not usually find easy to perform without a vocal warm-up.

 The human voice is the most versatile sound-making instrument in nature (with the possible exception of those birds that can imitate chainsaws and camera shutters).

-In the original article I did suggest that once you can access all of your voice your performances will become more natural and spontaneous.
+In the original version of this article I did suggest that once you can access all of your voice your performances will become more natural and spontaneous.
 Now I would like to emphasise that ease in performance usually requires a certain amount of actual experience.
-The huge rise in community choirs is of benefit to anyone who wishes to gain more performance experience, as are “open mic” nights.
+The huge rise in the number of community choirs here in the UK is a great opportunity for anyone who wishes to gain more performance experience, as are “open mic” nights.
 In time the unique qualities of your fully-integrated voice will be revealed, and your on-stage presence and charisma will begin to emerge.

 Here is one of my favourite examples of a true vocal master at work, Bobby McFerrin with the beautiful but rather unappreciated song “Smile”: